 The application fee for United States citizens is $50, and students have the opportunity to call before applying to the program to speak with an advisor about any questions or concerns they are having.
-The masters program requires students to already possess a baccalaureate degree before applying.
+This best school for non-profit leadership requires students to already possess a baccalaureate degree before applying.

 Additionally, students are required to complete an internship and a capstone assignment.
-Some of the course requirements include Principles of Non-Profit Marketing, Principles of Non-Profit Finance, and Leadership in
+Some of the course requirements include:

 Rutgers University offers a Masters in Public Administration with a concentration in Public and Nonprofit Performance Management.
 Although students have the option to take classes on campus, there is also a completely online degree program available.
 Students must take 11 courses worth three credits for a total of 33 credits towards the core curriculum, followed by nine credits towards the Non-profit performance management concentration.
 Students must take four foundation courses including Introduction to Public Administration and Technology and Public Administration, two courses towards Research and Analysis, three courses towards Management, one course towards financial management, and a capstone project to complete the degree.

-Although the program does not require students to participate in an internship, it is strongly encouraged, and Rutgers assists students in securing these internships with organizations in their area, which is a unique and helpful aspect of this program.
+Although this best masters in non-profit leadership does not require students to participate in an internship, it is strongly encouraged, and Rutgers assists students in securing these internships with organizations in their area, which is a unique and helpful aspect of this program.

 Rutgers University is one of the largest universities in New Jersey and offers several online programs.
 Students interested in applying must submit an application, a resume, their transcripts from their bachelor’s degree, as well as three letters of recommendation and a personal statement of two to three pages that explains why you are interested in this particular degree.
 Applications are accepted all year round on a rolling basis, so students are eligible to enroll in the following semester after they have been admitted to the program.
 Transfer credits can be accepted if a student was previously registered in a similar program, but the university will evaluate the courses first.

 The University of Central Florida Division of Continuing Studies offers a master of non-profit management that requires 36 credits to complete.
 Students can complete the program in as little as six semesters as the university recommends taking two courses per semester.
 In addition to the degree program, students have the unique opportunity to pursue the National Nonprofit Leadership Certificate option which includes an internship which can be extremely beneficial for many students.
-Some of the classes that are required for this degree include Volunteerism in Nonprofit Management, Nonprofit Financial Management, and Nonprofit Resource Development.
+Some of the classes that are required for this degree include:

 The University of Central Florida is one of the largest universities in Florida and offers more than 200 programs at the bachelor, master, and doctoral levels.
 It is a large research university with a lot of opportunities for students and faculty support.
 One of the best things about the online program is that it offers the same curriculum as the residency program at less than half the cost of out-of-state tuition.
 To apply, students must have a 3.0 GPA in their previous studies, three letters of recommendation, a resume, as well as a statement of goals.

-Northeastern University is the top pick for the Master of Science degree in non-profit management for many reasons.
+Northeastern University is the best pick for the MS degree in non-profit management for many reasons.
 It is a top university with a high level of research activity that students can participate in.
-This program requires 45 credits to complete the degree, which is longer than some of the other programs, so students learn more about the field and are more readily prepared to make a significant impact in the non-profit industry.
+This program requires 45 credits to complete the degree, which is longer than some of the other programs, so students learn more about the field and are more readily prepared to make a significant impact in the non-profit management and leadership industry.